Pound swings wildly as Prime Minister Theresa May calls for early election

 The FTSE 100 was down 1.2% -- a decline that was roughly in line with other markets in Europe.

 May became prime minster following the resignation of David Cameron last summer after he failed to persuade British voters to back continued membership of the EU.
-An election gives her the chance to cement her political position and win support for her vision of Brexit.
+An election gives May the chance to cement her political position and win support for her vision of Brexit.

 Public support for May's political opponents -- the Labour Party and the Liberal Democrats -- remains at very low levels in the wake of the June referendum on Britain's membership in the EU.